stackmeco/vsg-website/replit.md

 # Verified Systems Group (VSG) Marketing Site

 ## Overview
 VSG is an AI-native finance R&D studio building governed rails for identity, treasury, and liquidity.
 This marketing site showcases VSG's ventures, governance principles, and institutional approach to AI-ready finance primitives.
 The site features a "control room aesthetic" with a dark theme emphasizing institutional trust, technical credibility, and calm confidence.
-It highlights three core ventures: Uniqueness Engine (Sybil resistance), Helios (treasury management), and VSG Liquidity Engine (liquidity for long-term holders).
+It highlights three core ventures aligned with v3.0 domains: Lumina (Truth — evidence-backed grading), Helios (Capital — treasury management), and Uniqueness Engine (Dignity — personhood without exposure).
 The project's ambition is to establish VSG as a leader in verifiable systems for autonomous finance, targeting high-agency individuals, institutional stewards, technical collaborators, and policy-adjacent readers.

 ## User Preferences
 Preferred communication style: Simple, everyday language.